Bot permissions & role hierarchy

 - Find the HoneyGate role.

-- Drag it up so it sits above every role you want HoneyGate to hand out (verification roles, level roles, holder roles, colour roles, and so on).
+- Drag it up so it sits above every role you want HoneyGate to hand out (verification roles, level roles, holder roles, colour roles, and the rest).

-A good habit: keep HoneyGate's role near the top of your list, just under your own staff/admin roles.
+Good habit: keep HoneyGate's role near the top of your list, just under your own staff and admin roles.
 Then it can manage everything beneath it.

 A note on channel permissions

-For features tied to a specific channel (welcome messages, announcements, game posts), make sure HoneyGate can actually see and send messages in that channel.
-If a channel's own permissions block the bot, it can't post there even if its overall role looks fine.
+For anything tied to a specific channel (welcome messages, announcements, game posts), make sure HoneyGate can actually see and send messages in that channel.
+If a channel's own permissions block the bot, it can't post there even when its overall role looks fine.

 Want the bot to do less?

 You're in control.
-If you'd rather HoneyGate not touch certain roles, just keep those roles above it — they'll be off-limits to the bot by design.
+If you'd rather HoneyGate not touch certain roles, keep those roles above it in the list.
+They'll be off-limits to the bot by design.